gnachman/iterm2-website/source/_includes/documentation-highlights.md

 iTerm2 has many features that will change the way you interact with your terminal.
 This section outlines them briefly.
 #### Text Selection
 There are two ways to select text to copy to the clipboard: you can use the mouse, or you can use the find feature's "mouseless copy" feature.
-Text selection by mouse is described above in General Usage section.
+Text selection by mouse is described later in General Usage section.

 To select text without using the mouse, press cmd-f to open the find field.
-Enter the beginning fo the text you wish to copy and the find feature will select it in your window.
+Enter the beginning of the text you wish to copy and the find feature will select it in your window.
 Then press tab and the end of the selection will advance by a word.
-To advance the beginning of the selection to the left, press shift-tab.
+To move the beginning of the selection to the left, press shift-tab.
 At most one line of text can be selected this way.
 #### Split Panes
 iTerm2 allows you to divide a tab into many rectangular "panes", each of which is a different terminal session.
 The shortcuts cmd-d and cmd-shift-d divide an existing session vertically or horizontally, respectively.
 You can navigate among split panes with cmd-opt-arrow or cmd-[ and cmd-].
 You can "maximize" the current pane--hiding all others in that tab--with cmd-shift-enter.
 Pressing the shortcut again restores the hidden panes.
 #### Hotkey Window